Iced Tea for Inflammation

 Not only is this iced tea refreshing, it's also loaded with anti-inflammatory roots, turmeric, and ginger.
 Fresh turmeric can be a little hard to find, although my local Whole Foods has it.
 It's very similar looking to fresh ginger, except a lovely orange color and is much milder in flavor.

 Fresh ginger is a staple at my house, as I love to throw it in my daily smoothies, use it for warm tea in the winter, and refreshing iced teas this in the spring and summer.
 Ginger is a wonderful way to boost the circulation of blood in your body, warms the system, eases digestion, and boost your immune system.

 Curcumin is the main anti-inflammatory component found in Turmeric.
-Adding some fat (ex. coconut oil, coconut fat) and freshly ground black pepper increases the bioavailability in which our bodies can absorb the curcumin in our bodies by 2000%.
+Adding some fat (for example, avocado) and freshly ground black pepper increases it's bioavailability.

 You could also serve this as a hot tea during the colder winter and fall months.